openhab/openhab-docs/developers/index.md

     </dependency>
     ```
 1. From the `openhab2-addons` directory run: `mvn -DskipChecks -DskipTests install` to rebuild the list of bindings in the BOM (Bill Of Material) and make your new binding visible from the demo.app project
-1. Open Eclipse and follow from previous step 6. to import and run/debug your new binding in the Eclipse IDE
+1. Now open Eclipse and follow from previous step 6. to import and run/debug your new binding in the Eclipse IDE

 Now you can start developing your new binding.